Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 Six-Island Hvar and Vis Speedboat Tour — This full-day, small group boat trip aboard a RIB (rigid-inflatable boat) includes stops at the Blue Cave, the Green Cave, the Blue Lagoon, Smokova Beach, and it includes lunch with wine, free time in Hvar town, and wine tasting on Brač.

-Blue Lagoon by Three Island Tour — This full-day boat tour is a good option for visiting quieter, lesser-known islands.
-You’ll visit Necujam, Maslinica, and Krknjasi Bay, plus time in the Blue Lagoon with fun inflatables.
-Lunch with wine is included.
+Blue Lagoon and Three Islands Tour — This full-day boat tour is a good option for visiting quieter, lesser-known islands, as well as the Instagrammable Blue Lagoon of Croatia.
+You’ll visit the UNESCO-listed town of Trogir, Maslinica on the island of Šolta, plus time in the Blue Lagoon with snorkeling equipment.

 Krka National Park